LabinatorSolutions/stockfish-chess-web-gui/README.md

 ## Development & Contribution

-We welcome all developers to contribute to this repository by adding features or fixing bugs.
+We welcome all developers to contribute to this repository by fixing bugs or adding features.

+This project is lightweight, simple, and beginner friendly.
+A more advanced project can be found at (https://github.com/LabinatorSolutions/BoldChess-GUI).

 **List Of Current Contributors:**
 - https://github.com/IPetak